slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"If I had any humility I would be perfect."
 -- Ted Turner [1938]*

+> *"What is perfection anyway?
+It’s the death of creativity, that’s what I think."
+-- Diane Keaton [1946]*

 > *"Perfectionism doesn’t make you feel perfect; it makes you feel inadequate."
 -- Maria Shriver [1955]*